 Microsoft Mixed Reality: Price and release date

 Since the developer's kit for HoloLens sits at a ridiculously high $3,000, Microsoft's push into this field is a bid to make the tech more accessible.
-As we've already noted, Acer's developer kit is rolling out in March 2017, with the rest likely to arrive in time for, or just after, the Windows 10 Creators Update in April.
+Acer and HP's development kits are available to pre-order as of 11 May, 2017, and they'll begin rolling out in summer 2017.
+The rest will likely arrive in time for, or just after, the Windows 10 Creators Update in the fall.

 Shop for VR headsets on Amazon